dli7319/mle-gamma/README.md

 # mle-gamma
-Method of Moments Gamma in R
+Parameter estimation for a Gamma distribution using Maximum Likelihood and Method of Moments written in R